neerajk555/SQL-Training-exercise/module-07-set-operations/06-Error-Detective.md

 **Detective Tip:** Read error messages carefully.
 Check column counts, data types, operator choice, and ORDER BY placement.
 Set operations are strict about structure!

+## 🔍 Systematic Debugging Approach

+When a set operation query fails, check in this order:

+1. **Column Count**: Do all SELECTs return the same number of columns?
+2. **Column Types**: Are column types compatible in the same positions?
+3. **Operation Choice**: Did you use the right operation (UNION vs INTERSECT vs EXCEPT)?
+4. **ORDER BY Placement**: Is ORDER BY at the very end (not in the middle)?
+5. **Duplicate Handling**: Do you want UNION (remove dups) or UNION ALL (keep all)?

+**Beginner Strategy:** When you see an error, don't panic!
+Read the error message—MySQL tells you exactly what's wrong.
+Then work through the checklist above.

 ---

 ## Challenge 1: The Missing Column Mystery